 This was the time of the fortified castles where the lords of the country house exercised their authority over their serf subjects.
 Fortified towns eventually developed and most French castles fell into ruins.
-Castles like Richard’s Château Caillard, the Lionheart, the Château de Lusignan, the enormous Château de Vincennes and the Cathar castles were demolished.
+Castles like Richard’s Château Gaillard, the Lionheart, the Château de Lusignan, the enormous Château de Vincennes and the Cathar castles were demolished.

-After the 100-year war, an era of further architectural transition began, it was the time of the French Renaissance when architects from Italy and Spain added their style to French architecture in a style known as the Baroque style, especially in the Loire Valley.
+After the 100-year war, an era of further architectural transition began, it was the time of the French Renaissance when architects from Italy and Spain added their style to French architecture in a form known as the Baroque style, especially in the Loire Valley.
 The style flourished especially in the Loire Valley, where impressive residential palaces such as the Château de Chambord, the Châtaeu de Chenonceau and the Châtaeu d’Amboise were built.
-The architecture also flourished in the secular domain with the palace of Versailles and the dome of Les Invalides.
+The architecture also flourished in the secular domain with the manor of Versailles and the dome of Les Invalides.